 Fluffy and moist gluten-free confetti cake.
 A soft vanilla layer cake filled with rainbow sprinkles with a light and tender buttery crumb slathered with homemade vanilla buttercream.
 Topped with more rainbow sprinkles, this is the perfect celebration cake!

 As a kid born in the mid-80s, boxed funfetti cake defined my childhood.
 It was the cake to have at your birthday party.
-With us Millenials all grown up and having our own kids, funfetti cake is making a come back.
+With us Millennials all grown up and having our own kids, funfetti cake is making a comeback.
 (Or did it ever really leave?)

-Either way, this gluten-free confetti cake is a nostalgic nod to the 90's funfetti craze.
-This from-scratch recipe is the fluffiest most tender cake of all.
-As one of my favorite go-to recipes, I'm hopeful this confetti cake will similarly define my daughter's childhood.
+Either way, this gluten-free confetti cake is a nostalgic nod to the 90's funfetti craze, a from-scratch recipe that results in the fluffiest, most tender cake of all.
+You can even make it into a single-serving, gluten-free vanilla mug cake!

-- Carnival rainbow jimmies: these are my go-to favorites and are naturally gluten-free.
+- Chefs Select rainbow jimmies: these are my go-to favorites.

 I do not recommend using nonpareil rainbow sprinkles (the mini balls) as the dye will bleed when it meets the batter.
 Nor do I recommend the naturally-dyed sprinkles, as their vibrant color fades in the baking process.